florian-vuillemot/Infinity-Storage/postgresql/README.md

 A backup is configure on each installation.
 The directory is `/home/postgres/backup`.
 The filename is create from the date.

+## Restore

+You can restore a complete database by running: `salt-ssh -i master-postgres state.apply restore`

+The better way is to create a new PostgreSQL cluster, copy the dump file to restore on the master database than restore.

 Ressources:

   - https://www.digitalocean.com/community/tutorials/how-to-set-up-master-slave-replication-on-postgresql-on-an-ubuntu-12-04-vps